dave45678/DaveWolf/book.md

 All the work during this tutorial should be done under the **gh-pages** branch.

 ###Create a Readme.md file
 It's good practice to have a Readme file for every project.
 The Readme file  is a good place for a brief summary of your project.
 This tutorial will work without a readme file but the readme is your way of telling other GitHub users what your project is about.
+Six months from now the Readme file will tell *you* what the project is about.

 ###Working from the GitHub site
 You can complete this tutorial without additional software if you wish to work directly in the browser.
 Browse to Prose.io and allow Prose to access your GitHub repositories.
 Then select the GitHub Pages repository you created above.
 Prose is an IDE that allows you to edit code in a GitHub repository through the browser.
 You can also edit right through GitHub if you like.